pouyyan/ML_Course_2024/Mini Project 2/README.md

 ## Running Examples
-Example usage can be found in Mini_Project_2.ipynb, where DQN and DDQN agents are trained on the LunarLander-v2 environment.
+Example usage can be found in Mini_Project_2.ipynb.

 ## References